jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 Here is a paradox.
 A command is a special object, that can execute, but an object has system commands.
 A related item gets system commands.
 So here I want to replace a real command by an object, that can behave as a command, but an object *must* have system commands in order to function.

-But it is not so much about the system commands, that are added by concepts, but about *fundamental* system commands.
+But it is not so much about the system commands, that are added by aspects, but about *fundamental* system commands.
 Actually, no object has fundamental system commands.
 Only object references, symbols, have fundamental system commands.
 And there aren’t many either.
 Just get, and set and some other few.